launchpadmcjeff/artstore-ui/README.md

 # ARTSTORE-UI
 The UI for the Artstore

 ## TODO
 * tests
+* media query and styling for non-mobile
 * AWS deployment pipeline
-* checkout functionality
-* media query and styling for non-mobile
+* filter and search catalog feature

+## IN PROGRESS
 * view cart
 * shipping info
 * payment
 * orders
-* filter and search catalog feature
+* checkout functionality
 *